 In pre-industrial times, cities were still the cores of political power and the economy, but less so.
 More people lived and worked in the surrounding countryside.
-That trend has been steadily reversing since industrialization, with more and more of the global population flowing into the urban centres of the world.
+That trend has been steadily reversing since industrialisation, with more and more of the global population flowing into the urban centres of the world.
 There’s no question that cities are important.
 Today, cities have a new stage on which to flaunt their power: the fight against climate change.
 This post is all about why climate action in cities will be where the global fight against climate change is won or lost.
 Cities will determine our collective future.

 Just a quick side note: while underlining the importance and power of cities, I don’t want to make it seem like rural areas are not important.
 Just under half the world’s population still lives in rural areas, the countryside still provides almost all the food and natural resources that make life possible, and of course geographically, rural areas account for the majority of the planet.
 The rural is where most of the world’s animals live and is made up of all the beautiful and vital habitats that we rely on for so called ‘ecosystem services’ – things natural habitats do that we need, such as powering the water cycle, cleaning the air and making soil.
 If you happen to live in the country, no one is saying your part of the world isn’t important any more.
 Okay?